PyQt

 PyQt is a Python binding of the cross-platform GUI toolkit Qt, implemented as a Python plug-in.
 PyQt is free software developed by the British firm Riverbank Computing.
 It is available under similar terms to Qt versions older than 4.5; this means a variety of licenses including GNU General Public License (GPL) and commercial license, but not the GNU Lesser General Public License (LGPL).
-PyQt supports Microsoft Windows as well as various flavours of UNIX, including Linux and MacOS (or Darwin).
+PyQt supports Microsoft Windows as well as various kinds of UNIX, including Linux and macOS.

 PyQt implements around 440 classes and over 6,000 functions and methods including: